-Ultimately, this interpretation meant that the reformers rejected much of the traditional teachings of the Church and resulted in at first a theological dispute between the reformers and the Church, especially in Germany.
+Ultimately, this interpretation meant that the reformers rejected much of the Church's traditional teachings and resulted in at first a theological dispute between the reformers and the Church, especially in Germany.
 This dispute led to a full-blown schism in the Catholic Church and the formation of separate Protestant Churches.
 The causes of the Reformation were manifold, but the Renaissance and the Humanist movement were crucial and indeed decisive.

 The Renaissance and Religion

-The Renaissance is often seen as a secular and even pagan movement that was in many ways anti-Christian.
-This view was certainly true Italy, the birthplace of the Renaissance.
+The Renaissance is often seen as a secular and even pagan movement that was anti-Christian in many ways.
+This view was certainly true in Italy, the birthplace of the Renaissance.
 The humanists were particularly worldly and had little interest in the Church.
-Several early Italian humanists, such as Petrarch sought to reform the Church, but his successors were largely secular in outlook and their concerns.
+Several early Italian humanists, such as Petrarch, sought to reform the Church, but his successors were largely secular in outlook and concerns.
 Many humanists were interested in reforming the Church, but in the main, the Church and religion was not a major preoccupation of the Italian humanists.
 However, there were many Renaissances, and the movement took different forms in other countries..